 - Afternoon at leisure

-This morning we return to Dubrovnik to continue our exploration of this splendid city.
+This morning we continue our exploration of this splendid city.
 We begin with a visit to the cathedral, which was built after an earlier church was devastated by an earthquake in 1667.
 It, like the church of St Blaise, is an excellent example of Venetian Baroque.
 Its nave is dominated by a late Titian, an Assumption.
 The cathedral treasury displays a large number of reliquaries, including an important 13th-century Arm of St Blaise.